Ofrepose/cpuStatistics_api/README.md

 # Remote Server Statistics Dashboard

-CPU-Statistics is a Python-Django application that can give you remote access to stats on your server.
+CPU-Statistics is a Python-Django application that can give you remote access to stats on your server.<br/>
 Project example --> [Product Preview](https://cpu-stats-api-heroku.herokuapp.com/)

 ## Installation